CoSPLADE: Contextualizing SPLADE for Conversational Information Retrieval: Model

 Following \cite{lin_contextualized_2021}, we define $\qqueries_n$ to be the query representation produced by encoding the concatenation of the current query and all the previous ones:

 using a set of specific parameters $\theta_{queries}$.

 To take into account the answers that the user had access to, we need to include them in the representation.
 Following prior work \cite{waterloo2020}, we can consider a various number of answers $k$, and in particular, we can either choose $k=1$ (the last answer) or $k=n-1$ (all the previous answers).
-Formally, the representation $\qanswers$ is computed as:
+Formally, the representation $\qanswers$ is computed as the mean of the representations of query-answer pairs.
+This allows to evade the token-length limits imposed by language models.
+Formally,

 \paragraph{Training}